redbadger/rpi-wasmcloud-demo/README.md

 # Raspberry Pi wasmcloud Demo

-This is a demo of a wasmcloud [lattice](https://www.wasmcloud.dev/reference/lattice) running across an Apple MacBook Pro and 2 x Raspberry Pi 4B.
+This is a demo of a wasmCloud 0.50 [lattice](https://www.wasmcloud.dev/reference/lattice) running across an Apple MacBook Pro and 2 x Raspberry Pi 4B.

 > _A lattice is a seamless, distributed unit of compute that can self-form atop any combination of cloud, edge, and physical infrastructure._